aws-samples/cdk-use-cases/use_cases/q-business-slack-app/README.md

 ![image](docs/slack_app_onboarding/step_3.png)

+> **Important**: you will need to replace the value of the `SLASH_COMMAND` constant in the AWS Lambda layer with the command that you just defined.
+See [understanding the code](#custom-aws-lambda-layer).

 9. Next, under **Features**, in the **Event Subscriptions** tab, toggle **Enable Events** and fill the Request URL field with the `prod` stage REST API endpoint that contains `handle-slack-event`.
 If you select the correct one, it should verify shortly.
 10. In the same page, under **Subscribe to bot events**, add `app_home_opened`.
 11. Since you have now enabled Slash commands, the Bot token scopes have changed, and you need to reinstall the application in the workspace.

 > **Congratulations**, your Slack integration is now complete!
 If you open the home tab of your app in Slack, you should receive a welcome message.
-You can now [test the application](#testing-the-application) or see [understanding the code and execution flow](#understanding-the-code-and-execution-flow).
+You can now [test the application](#testing-the-application) or see [understanding the code](#understanding-the-code).

 ## Out of the box features